martinabt-dev/hangman/README.md

 ## outcome
-players are amazed how much new words they learn and this with an easy game like this. many players reportet increasing grades in school just by playing this for 10 minutes / day
+players are amazed how much new words they learn and this with an easy game like this. many players reportet increasing grades in school just by playing hangman for 10 minutes / day